AbdullahFaruk/cuc_jav_webdriver/README.md

 ##About##

-**cuc_jav_webdriver** is a template for a [Cucumber-jvm](https://github.com/cucumber/cucumber-jvm), JAVA, [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) and [JUnit](http://junit.org/) project.
+**cuc_jav_webdriver** is a template for a [Cucumber-jvm](https://github.com/cucumber/cucumber-jvm), JAVA, [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) (supports UI testing), [rest-assured](https://github.com/jayway/rest-assured) (supports API testing) and [JUnit](http://junit.org/) project.

-This template implements the [Page Object](http://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) design pattern.
-This template also supports REST endpoint testing using the [rest-assured](http://www.jayway.com/2013/11/29/rest-assured-2-0-testing-your-rest-services-is-easier-than-ever/) framework.
-REST endpoint testing bypasses the browser UI and directly tests the server.
+This template implements the [Selenium Page Object](http://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) design pattern.
+This template also supports server endpoint testing using the [rest-assured](http://www.jayway.com/2013/11/29/rest-assured-2-0-testing-your-rest-services-is-easier-than-ever/) framework.
+Endpoint testing bypasses the browser UI and directly tests the server.
+Rest-assured supports both JSON (e.g RESTfull) and XML (e.g. SOAP) based protocols.

 The purpose of this template is to provide a quick start to new software test automation projects.

-To get started, create a copy of this project in a directory on your machine (e.g. download the zip).
+To get started, create a copy of this project in a directory on your machine (e.g. download the zip or better [fork the repository](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) which allows you to **git pull** updates).
 The root directory should be a project name of your choosing.

 ##Modify pom.xml##